 Make sure you hands are clean when folding the dough around the meat filling.

-To fold them like I have in the photos, I hold the wrapper with the filling in the middle in one hand and make the pleats with the first three fingers of my other hand (i’m lefty so I use my left hand to pleat) turning the dumpling in my right hand as I pull the dough together.
+To fold them like I have in the photos, I hold the wrapper with the filling in the middle in one hand.
+Then make the pleats with the first three fingers of my other hand (i’m lefty so I use my left hand to pleat).
+Turn the dumpling in the right hand as I pull the dough together.

 An easier way is to fold it with the dumpling wrapper on a surface and use your thumb and index fingers of both hands to pull the dough together to make the pleats.

-Once the circle is completed I do a little pinch to make sure it is totally sealed (you don’t want any filling spilling out during cooking) and flatten the top with my thumb to make that top little indent circle.
+Once the circle is completed I do a little pinch to make sure it is totally sealed.
+You don’t want any filling spilling out during cooking.
+Flatten the top with my thumb to make that top little indent circle.

 What sauces to serve dumplings with: